alwynvanwyk/army-of-agents/README.md

 - Review the training material in learnt-a-thing
 - Own understanding based on cmtat repo and Medium article
     - Start with PRD

+Improvements:
+1. Start with a PRD.
+2. Analyse the requirements to generate a high-level process flow Mermaid diagram.
+3. Design the architecture.
+4. Generate a technical specification.